leosoaivan/empower/README.md

 # Empower
 Empower is a client advocacy and management system designed to help you cultivate client relationships, manage the delivery of services, and track outcomes and trends.

-The project is currently live at [here](https://floating-tor-80170.herokuapp.com/clients), and a guest account is available for poking around.
+The project is currently live [here](https://floating-tor-80170.herokuapp.com/clients), and a guest account is available for poking around.
 The username is `utester` and the password is `testing123`.

-Add this moment, the primary functionality available is searching for clients, and basic CRUD operations for episodes/contacts.
-The search function is implemented by dynamically sending calls to name scopes, which (hopefully) will allow other search parameters to be easily implemented in the future.
+At this moment, the main features available for viewing is searching for clients and basic CRUD operations for episodes/contacts.
+The search function is implemented by dynamically sending calls to named scopes, which (hopefully) will allow other search parameters to be easily implemented in the future.
 There is a branch with ElasticSearch installed and set up.
-However, ES's "more is better" results philosophy didn't match what I was looking for, and I couldn't configure it how I wanted it just yet.
+However, ES's "more results is better" philosophy didn't quite match what I was looking for, and I couldn't configure ES how I wanted it just yet.

 ## Getting Started
 N/A